-The course aims to strengthen the conceptual knowledge related to Agriculture technology learn at School level and lay foundation for further learning of the subject through this course on Agriculture Biotechnology which is a prerequisite for higher courses in Biotechnology.

-This course presents the application of biotechnology in agricultural goals.
-To make the student to understood usage of Plant products and their utilization in Biotechnology.
+The course aims to strengthen the conceptual knowledge related to Agriculture technology learn at School level and lay foundation for further learning of the subject through this course on to understood usage of Plant products and their utilization in Biotechnology.
 On successful completion of the subject, the student should have understood: Crop development, Callus culture, Biotechnological applications of plants, the principles, practices and applications of plant biotechnology, plant tissue culture, plant genomics, genetic transformation and molecular breeding of plants.